markjoshwel/surplus/README.md

 ### reporting incorrect output

 > [!NOTE]
-> this section is independent from the rest of the contributing section.
+> this section is independent of the rest of the contributing section.

 different output from the iOS Shortcuts app is expected, however incorrect output is not.